 Once you’ve looked at the data basics needed, you can get smart and creative with ways to add to that data.
 Occasional surveys, conversations, buying behaviour can all be recorded to build a picture of your customer.
 By creating fields and filling them in you can easily segment your data to ensure you contact customers with utterly relevant information.
 Use the person’s name and even their company name, but only if you would naturally.
 Your communication should always aim to make the recipient feel that it was personally written for them.
 Sometimes we would almost prefer the honesty of a broadly generic mass marketed mail (the type for which we can just click “junk” ) than one that “pretends” to be personal but gets your name or the content completely wrong.
 Don’t ever forget that you are trying to build and maintain a relationship.
 It takes effort.
 It needs thought.

 Be an expert

 Why does your customer buy from you in the first place?
 You will be providing them with a service or product that they don’t have or can’t do themselves.
 You must never forget that it is quite likely that you will know more about what you do than your customers.
 They are engaging with you for your expertise.
 So share it with them.
 Gone are the days when businesses tried to keep their ideas and ways of working to themselves.
 There is no point now.
 There is so much information freely available on the internet why not make it easy for you customers and let them find it out from you.

 When compiling your nuggets of insight, try to refrain from too many industry acronyms and jargon – that’s not what makes you a specialist.
 Visit The Plain English Campaign for a dose of straight talking.

-So this year, make sure your data is clean, your content compelling and show your customers you really care.
+So this year, make sure your data is insightful, your content compelling and show your customers you really care.